 VCE VET programs are vocational training programs approved by the Victorian Curriculum and Assessment Authority (VCAA).
 VCE VET programs lead to nationally recognised qualifications, thereby offering students the opportunity to gain both the VCE and a nationally recognised Vocational Education and Training (VET) certificate.

 Any student completing studies at the Senior School level can complete a VET course.
-Students who complete a VET course will receive credit equivalent to VCE units toward either their VCE qualifications, as well as a nationally recognized qualification.
+Students who complete a VET course will receive credit equivalent to VCE units toward either their VCE or VCE-VM qualifications.